tony-space/learning-cuda/README.md

-# Studying CUDA
+# Learning CUDA
 It's just a hobby project.
 I learn CUDA when I have some free time.
-Inspired by Udacity course "Intro to parallel programming"([Youtube link](https://www.youtube.com/playlist?list=PLAwxTw4SYaPnFKojVQrmyOGFCqHTxfdv2 "Youtube link"))
+Inspired by Udacity course "Intro to parallel programming" ([Youtube link](https://www.youtube.com/playlist?list=PLAwxTw4SYaPnFKojVQrmyOGFCqHTxfdv2 "Youtube link"))

 # Prerequisites
 The source code is using CUDA 10.0, VS2017 Community and Windows 10 SDK 10.0.17134.0